Neural networks trained with SGD learn distributions of increasing complexity: Introduction

 \subsection{Further related work}

 \paragraph{More simplicity biases in neural networks} \citet{arpit2017closer} found empirically that two-layer MLP tend to fit the same patterns during the first epoch of training, and conjectured that such ``easy examples'' are learnt first by the network. \citet{mangalam2019do} later found that deep networks trained on CIFAR10/100 first learn examples that can also be correctly classified by shallow models, and only then start to fit ``harder'' examples. \citet{valle-perez2018deep} showed that the large majority of neural networks implementing Boolean functions with \emph{random} weights have low descriptional complexity. \citet{achille2019critical} highlighted the importance of the initial period of learning in models of biological and artificial learning by showing that certain deficits in the stimuli early during training, especially those that concern ``low-level statistics'', cannot be reversed later during learning. \citet{doimo2020hierarchical} analysed ResNet152 trained on ImageNet and found that the distribution of neural representations across the layers clusters in a hierarchical fashion that mirrors the semantic hierarchy of the concepts, first separating broader -- and hence, easier? -- classes, before separating inputs between more fine-grained classes.
-However, neither \citet{valle-perez2018deep} nor \citet{doimo2020hierarchical} considered the learning dynamics. \citet{shah2020pitfalls} showed that simplicity biases can also make neural networks brittle and vulnerable to distributional shift.
+However, neither \citet{valle-perez2018deep} nor \citet{doimo2020hierarchical} considered the learning dynamics.

-The \textbf{implicit bias of SGD}~\citep{Neyshabur2015} is a concept that is complementary to the idea of a simplicity bias.
-The implicit bias describes the mechanism by which a neural network trained using SGD ``selects'' one of the potentially many global minima in its loss landscape.
+Complementary to simplicity biases, the \textbf{implicit bias of SGD}~\citep{Neyshabur2015} describes the mechanism by which a neural network trained using SGD ``selects'' one of the potentially many global minima in its loss landscape.
 In linear neural networks / matrix factorisation, this bias amounts to minimisation of a certain norm of the weights at the end of training~\citep{Brutzkus2018, Soudry2018, Gunasekar2017, gunasekar2018implicit,li2018algorithmic, ji2019implicit, Arora2019}.
-These ideas have since been extended to non-linear two-layer neural networks~\citep{lyu2020gradient, ji2020directional, jin2020implicit, }, see \citet{vardi2022implicit} for a recent review.
-Here, we crucially focus on the parts of the data that impact learning throughout training, rather than on the final weights.
+These ideas have since been extended to non-linear two-layer neural networks~\citep{lyu2020gradient, ji2020directional, jin2020implicit}, see \citet{vardi2022implicit} for a recent review.
+Here, we focus on the parts of the data that impact learning throughout training, rather than on the final weights.